 - how people affected by HIV can be at the centre and forefront of service developments

 - current leading-edge thinking about services for people living with HIV.

-This project is funded by a grant from the M·A·C AIDS Fund, a charity established to support people living with HIV/AIDS worldwide.
-The King’s Fund is entirely responsible for independent research, analysis and reporting of the project.
+This project was funded by a grant from the M·A·C AIDS Fund, a charity established to support people living with HIV/AIDS worldwide.
+The King’s Fund was entirely responsible for independent research, analysis and reporting of the project.

 Literature search and data analysis.
 Finalise project focus, identify case study locations and agree methods (including obtaining views of people living with or affected by HIV).